This blog article is the third and final of a series of three haptic technologies showdown. You can read the first two parts here:

 Talking of saving board space…

 Low power consumption isn’t the only advantage of our CapDriveTM Technology.
-It’s also the only low-power piezo driver IC architecture that can both send waveforms to an actuator and sense pressure from the same actuator.
+It’s also the only low-power piezo driver IC architecture that can both send waveforms to an actuator and sense force from the same actuator.

-This means that if you need a haptic solution that triggers when pressure is applied, like replacing a mechanical button with haptics, you can eliminate the sensing hardware and rely solely on one piezo actuator coupled with one of our piezo drivers.
+This means that if you need a haptic solution that triggers when force is applied, like replacing a mechanical button with haptics, you can eliminate the sensing hardware and rely solely on one piezo actuator coupled with one of our piezo drivers.

 Clean Waveforms Output for High Definition Haptic Feedback